- We strive to provide complete care for our patients. Learn more about all the services we provide.

 If you live in Pittsburgh or any surrounding area in PA, then you have picked the perfect site to find a housecall veterinarian.
-Dr. David Ruble and Dr. Melissa Battaglia are licensed veterinarians, treating dogs and cats in your home or office.
+Dr. David Ruble is a licensed veterinarian, treating dogs and cats in your home or office.
 Your pet's health and well being is very important to us and we will take every step to give your pet the best possible care.

 We have a number of resources for you to learn about how to take better care of your pets.
 Browse around and look at our articles and pet videos.
 The best veterinary care for animals is ongoing nutrition and problem prevention.
 If you want to ask a question call (412) 496-7779 or email us and we'll promptly get back to you.
 You can also subscribe to our newsletter which is created especially for Pittsburgh pet owners.
 In between your veterinary visits, your pet will benefit from you reading these free informative articles.